arturv2000/lv_keyboard_t9/README.md

 - Long-press popover for symbols
 - Helper buttons for space, backspace, OK, close, mode toggle
 - Easy integration with LVGL textareas

+This was designed for a screen with 320px width, it seems to work "alright" down to 200px, but lower than that and it will not work that well.

+The height of the parent container used was 200px.

 ## Usage
 1. Add this repo as a submodule or external component: